Towards Identifiability of Interventional Stochastic Differential Equations: Related Work

 There are also methods specific to a particular scientific domain.
 In genomics, some methods act on pseudotime, an inferred notion of time from cell states when very few ``real'' timepoints are available~\citep{wang2024regvelo,hossain2024biologically}.
 Although harder to obtain due the destructive nature of RNA sequencing, genuine temporal data (even with very few timepoints) can also be modeled with the intent of extracting a GRN~\citep{lin2025interpretable}.

 The closest work to ours proves an identifiability bound for linear SDEs under a strong sparsity assumption~\citep{dettling2023identifiability}.
 However, their result doesn't consider any interventional data, and the exact pattern of sparsity in the drift matrix is assumed to be known a priori, which is rarely the case in applied problems of interest.
 Another closely related work is~\citet{guan2024identifying}, which can simultaneously infer the drift and diffusion.
 However, this work applies only in an easier setting that assumes linearity, doesn't study interventions, and assumes multiple temporal marginals rather than just the stationary distribution.
+Similarly~\citet{wang2024generator} proves identifiability with interventions but assumes access to the distribution over trajectories.